 What credit score do you need to buy a house?

 There is no legal minimum credit score required to qualify for an FHA home mortgage.
 However, most FHA loans generally require your FICO score to be at least 500-580.
-The specific numbers required are often considered jointly with what percentage of the home’s value is included in the down payment, if there is one.
-VA, USDA, and conventional loans (the three other financing options available) usually require a minimum credit score of 620.
+The specific numbers required are often considered jointly with the size of the down payment.
+VA, USDA and conventional loans usually require a minimum credit score of 620-640.

 What credit score do you need to buy a house for the first time?